TrivadisPF/platys-modern-data-platform/cookbooks/recipes/querying-minio-with-trino/README.md

 ```

-## Query Table from Presto
+## Query Table from Trino

-Next let's query the data from Presto.
-Connect to the Presto CLI using
+Next let's query the data from Trino.
+Connect to the Trino CLI using

 ```
-docker exec -it presto presto-cli
+docker exec -it trino-cli trino --server trino-1:8080
 ```

-Now on the Presto command prompt, switch to the right database.
+Now on the Trino command prompt, switch to the right database.

 ```
 use minio.flight_db;